ryan-hamblin/BuildWeek/README.md

 #### Day 5 - Demo and Review

 - [ ] Deliver a live 3 min Demo of your project.
-- [ ] Meet with your PM to receve a review of your participation for the project.
+- [ ] Meet with your PM to receive a review of your participation for the project.